MicrosoftDocs/windows-itpro-docs/windows/client-management/troubleshoot-stop-errors.md

 | Automatic memory dump file | %SystemRoot%\MEMORY.DMP |
 | Active memory dump file | %SystemRoot%\MEMORY.DMP |

 You can use the Microsoft DumpChk (Crash Dump File Checker) tool to verify that the memory dump files are not corrupted or invalid.
-For more information, see the following video: <br/>
+For more information, see the following video:<br/><br/>

 >[!video https://www.youtube.com/embed/xN7tOfgNKag]